 The Three Main Types of Woven Weaves

-- Plain Weave ~ The crosswise thread is crisscrossed one under and one over the lengthwise threads from one side of the loom to the other side horizontally.
-When the fabric is woven in this manner, you can snip the fabric in one of the selvages and tear the fabric straight across the grainline to the other selvages.
-Think cotton.
+- Plain Weave ~ A single crosswise (weft) thread is woven over one lengthwise (warp) thread, then under one warp, over one, under one on from one selvage to the other selvage.
+With plain weave fabrics, you can make a snip in one selvages and tear the fabric straight across the crosswise grain line to the other selvage.
+Think cotton or chiffon.

-Pro tip: Satin does not refer to a type of fiber, but rather, as you now know, to a method of weaving yarns.
+Pro tip: Satin does not refer to a type of fiber, but rather, as you now know, to a method of weaving yarns or threads.